-The school reserves the right to terminate enrollment for delinquency of payment of fees, lack of cooperation with school policies, or the inability of the child or parent to adjust to the school program.
+The school reserves the right to terminate enrollment for delinquency of payment of fees, lack of cooperation with school policies, the inability of the child or parent to adjust to the school program, or if the child cannot participate safely while in school.
 Decisions about such terminations will be made by the MFLC Director after a parent conference, which may include consultation with the appropriate staff.